hoko/hoko-docs/_posts/2015-04-08-benefits_coupons.md

 ### Limit the number of redeems (optional)

 As an added bonus, HOKO allows you to set a limit to how many times the metadata field can be accessed while opening a deeplink.

-Please check our [Smartlink generation API documentation](http://support.hokolinks.com/ios/ios-deeplinking/#smart-link-generation) on how to limit this.
+Please check our Metadata documentation on how to limit the number of coupon redeems.

+<a href="http://support.hokolinks.com/ios/ios-deeplinking/#metadata" class="btn-next">Metadata documentation &#8594;</a>